 Summary

 National-level research indicates that rural students graduate high school but tend to move into the job market rather than enroll in postsecondary education.
-Research in urban schools has shown that a culture of college going within schools increases postsecondary education participation in general.
-The research about rural students’ postsecondary participation indicates significance of the social environment of the rural school in postsecondary education access differs from the role of school culture for urban students.
-This study sought to discover, from a teacher-leader perspective, what happens at a positively deviant remote rural high school from which graduates plans for education after high school represent a positive deviation from the national trends for rural students.
+Research in urban schools has shown that a culture of college-going within schools increases postsecondary education participation in general.
+The research about rural students’ postsecondary participation indicates significance of the social environment of the rural school differs from the role of school culture for urban students.
+This study sought to discover, from a teacher-leader perspective, what happens at aremote rural high school from which graduates plans for education after high school represent a positive deviation from the national trends for rural students.

 Chapter 2